24 March 2006

 Oft makes recommendations to government regarding opium derivatives

-seen at 16:47, 24 March in
+seen at 16:47, 24 March in Office of Fair Trading News - national (Our copy).

 The OFT has raised new concerns about the supply and distribution of opium derivatives within the UK in a review of undertakings given by pharmaceutical supplier MacFarlan Smith Ltd (MSL).